OpenSight/janus-cloud/README.md

 $ pip install <project_root>
 ```

-Where <project_root> is the root directory of project source, which contians the setup.py file
+Where <project_root> is the root directory of project source, which contains the setup.py file

 For developer, who want to debug the Janus-cloud, and install it for develop mode: